Media

 All for one, one for all

-Most of the mainstream television networks—ABC, CNN, CBS, and NBC—are part the National Election Pool, a consortium that receives local election results, exit polling data, and voter surveys from research firm Edison Research and on-the-ground stringers.
-Each network‘s own decision desks, comprised of analysts experienced in polling and political science, then independently reviews the data to project the winner of each state, with such projections varying depending on when a state‘s polls close; when a state counts its vote; and the differing opinions of each network’s analysts.
+Most of the mainstream television networks—ABC, CNN, CBS, and NBC—are part of the National Election Pool, a consortium that receives local election results, exit polling data, and voter surveys from research firm Edison Research and on-the-ground stringers.
+Each network‘s own decision desks, comprised of analysts experienced in polling and political science, then independently reviews the data to project the winner of each state, with such projections varying depending on when a state‘s polls close, when a state counts its vote, and the differing opinions of each network’s analysts.

 A notable exception to the NEP is Fox News, which broke away from the group in 2017 to rely on the Associated Press' VoteCast product that helps it examine the electorate.
 It was Fox News’ early controversial call that Trump would lose Arizona in 2020 that helped portend his eventual electoral failure—one that would set him on his quest to try and overturn the 2020 election.
 Trump has repeatedly attacked the network over the call, and Jared Kushner tried calling Fox News owner Rupert Murdoch to get them to reverse it.
 (Murdoch did not.)

-Whatever the result is this week (and whenever it comes), the networks have made clear: It doesn‘t matter who projects the election first—only who’s accurate.
+Whatever the result is this week (and whenever it comes), the networks have made clear it doesn‘t matter who projects the election first—only who’s accurate.

 “Calling the election is treacherous territory,” Rick Klein, ABC News' political director and Washington bureau chief, told the Los Angeles Times.
 “I think very few viewers know or care who projects a state first, but every viewer should care that they are projected right.”